Sci-Fi Films of the ’60s

 Besides this, changes seem intended to abstract the U.S./Soviet distinction to one between “North and South Hemi”, and to change the politically charged motives of the bad guys.

-But the most bizarre edit was to drop in some silly, cheap monsters—by all acounts, directly on Corman’s order—making a farce of an otherwise dignified story.
-By itself this can be viewed as a comment on the intelligence of the American audience.
+But the most bizarre edit was to drop in some silly, cheap monsters—by all accounts, directly on Corman’s order—making a farce of an otherwise dignified story.
+This alone was a comment on the intelligence of the U.S. audience.

 In a sense, Corman’s actions proved the point of the anti-American propaganda that he cut.
 This was greedy and foolish, to the point of being immoral.